VAT guide for Shopify stores in the UK

 If you are a Shopify owner making supplies of digital services from the UK to UK consumers, those supplies are liable to UK VAT in the usual way.

 When it comes to selling digital services from the UK (including Northern Ireland) to the EU, there is no registration threshold (such as the exemption for micro-businesses of €10,000).
-Therefore, if you are selling to individuals or businesses who are non-VAT registered, you must register for VAT in that country and charge its VAT rate to your customers there.
-If you are selling digital services to VAT-registered businesses, then they are responsible for any VAT due to the tax authorities in their country.
+Therefore, if you are selling to individuals or businesses who are non-VAT registered, you must use the One Stop Shop Union Scheme to report and pay the appropriate VAT.

 Please note that if your digital services are provided through a marketplace, then it is the operator of the marketplace who has VAT obligations in the country in which the final customers are located.